Damienrlee/Project-1/README.md

 Specific commands the user will need to run to download the playbook, update the files, etc.

--nano ansible.cfg
+1. nano ansible.cfg
--add the machine, its IP, and ansible_python_interpreter=/usr/bin/python3 to the hosts -Ctrl + x to exit file (y to save changes)
+2. add the machine, its IP, and ansible_python_interpreter=/usr/bin/python3 to the hosts
+3. Ctrl + x to exit file (y to save changes)
--in the folder that install-elk.yml is in, run: cp install-elk.yml /etc/ansible -nano install-elk.yml /etc/ansible
+4. In the folder that install-elk.yml is in, run: cp install-elk.yml /etc/ansible
+5. nano install-elk.yml /etc/ansible
--name: installing elk hosts: [the machine you want to install on] -Ctrl + x to exit file (y to save changes) -ansible-playbook install-elk.yml
+6. name: installing elk hosts: [the machine you want to install on]
+7. Ctrl + x to exit file (y to save changes)
+8. ansible-playbook install-elk.yml